JustinMorgan/universal-boilerplate/README.md

 # Universal Boilerplate
-Some basic necessities for any project, including my preferred .gitconfig and a collection of .gitignore files for various platforms.
+Some basic necessities for any project, including my go-to .gitconfig and a collection of .gitignore files for various platforms.

+# Setup

 ## Quick setup